An Old Murder Is 'Unforgotten' In This Crime Drama's 4th And Finest Season

 Now, like any good mystery, Unforgotten is deft at strewing clues and reversals that keep you guessing.
 But lots of shows do that.
 What makes this series appealing is less the clever plotting than the deeply felt bond between Cassie and Sunny.
 Their blend of warmth and restraint makes them one of the most comforting duos on TV.

-Walker is one of those down-to-earth actors that ordinary people instinctively connect to, and her Cassie is the best case scenario of a good cop.
+Walker is one of those down-to-earth actors who ordinary people instinctively connect to, and her Cassie is the best-case scenario of a good cop.
 Caring, honorable and capable of great intuitive insight, she's spent years investigating cold cases with a passionate commitment that, as this new season makes clear, has left her constantly angry at the police force, her family and herself.

 From the beginning, Unforgotten has always cast an unusually compassionate eye on its main murder suspects.
 It makes a point of showing the often exemplary lives they've built in the decades since the crime they're caught up in.
 This season, each of the main suspects has also been warped by growing up in a difficult family, and the show takes time to show sympathy for each, to give them all a destiny not wholly defined by a long-ago murder.